yungchou/contoso.insurance/Hands-on lab/HOL unguided - Building a resilient IaaS architecture.md

 #### Exit criteria

--   All the disks for the SQL deployment should be managed.
+-   All the disks for the SQL deployment should be managed

 ### Task 3: Build a scalable and resilient web tier